Tsurupika Hagemaru: Anime

 Due to the popularity of the manga in Japan, an anime adaptation was produced by Shin-Ei Animation in 1988.
 It was directed by Hiroshi Sasagawa and was broadcast by TV Asahi from March 3, 1988, to October 6, 1989.
 The 58 episode anime series also became a big hit, and, because of its popularity, a game was also created for the Family Computer.
 Since then, Tsurupika Hagemaru has been aired all around the world.

-In India, it was titled Hagemaru by Pogo TV and was dubbed into Hindi and a few other languages like Tamil and Telugu.
-The show later aired on Hungama TV from 10 April 2020 with the official title The Hagemaru Show.
+In India, it was titled Hagemaru by Pogo and was dubbed into Hindi, Tamil and Telugu.
+The show later aired on Hungama TV with a different Hindi dub.

-The English dub of Hagemaru is considered lost media.

 In Malaysia, it is aired by Astro Ceria.
 The official English title is Hagemaru the Bald One.

 A 3D cartoon, intended as a soft reboot, was slated for 2021 but production status and release are still unknown.

 Accolades

 Tsurupika Hagemaru received the Shogakukan Manga Award for children's manga in 1987.